krutoo/packmar.js/README.md

 ## 👋🏾 What?

-In 2018+ you don't need an framework for create UI for web apps.
+In 2018+ you don't need an giant framework for create UI for web apps.

 This **experiment** shows:

-- how use modern vanilla JS in UI creating (instead of React, Vue, Backbone, JSX...);
+- how use modern vanilla JS in UI creating (instead of React, Vue, Angular, Backbone, JSX etc.);
 - how remain simple and lightweight at the same time.

 *Packmar* uses native Web API's and tagged template literals for define templates.